CMU-313/spring23-nodebb-team-tbd/UserGuide.md

 - Poll renders horizontally or vertically dpeending on which option is chosen
 - Users can click **To Voting** in order to update their vote if box is checked to allow users to update their vote.
 Otherwise, **To Voting** button does not appear.
 ###### Automated Tests
-You should also provide a link/description of where your added automated tests can be found, along with a description of what is being tested and why you believe the tests are sufficient for covering the changes that you have made
+The automated tests can be found in test/poll.ts.
+These tests make sure the serializer and deserializer for the poll option button are correctly translating the user inputs to the rendered format.
+The tests verify that the serializer undos the deserializer and vice versa, they ensure that the serializer accepts the fields available for user selection, and they make sure various combinations of the input fields are rendered correctly.
+These tests are sufficient in covering the changes we have made because they demonstrate that our added options are being translated through the serializer so they can be rendered.
+The rendered format is user tested because it is a visual component.

 ## LaTeX
 - Any posts or replies can include LaTeX formulas, with classic LaTeX syntax like using double dollar signs ($$) to enter math mode, \sum for summation, etc.